Flowpack/media-ui/Readme.md

 To start with development make sure you have `nvm` and `yarn` installed and run the following command in the packages folder:

     yarn

+### Running the standalone dev server without Neos

+The dev server allows to run the module without a Neos instance.
+This is also the basis for running most tests and implementing new features.

+    yarn dev

 ### Building the module assets